-A 1947 pictorial map of Pan American World Airways world routes, showing countries, and major cities.
-The legend includes the Pan American world airway system: US flag carriers, US flag carriers proposed services and affiliated carriers.
+A 1947 pictorial map of Pan American World Airways world routes, showing countries and major cities.
+The legend includes the Pan American world airway system: US flag carriers, US flag carriers proposed services and affiliates.

 There are many antique world maps here.

-Trans World Airlines (TWA) was a major American airline from 1930 until 2001.
-TWA was a second unofficial flag carrier of the United States after Pan Am and was owned for a period of time after the war until the ’60s by Howard Hughes.
+Trans World Airlines (TWA) was a prominent American airline from 1930 until 2001.
+TWA was the second unofficial flag carrier of the United States after Pan Am and was owned for a while after the war until the ’60s by Howard Hughes.

 Transports Aériens Intercontinentaux (TAI) was a private French airline, based at Orly Airport, Paris.
 In 1963, it was merged to form UTA French Airlines and eventually part of the national carrier Air France in the early 1990s.